TelluIoT/ThingML/README.md

 ### Versions and Distribution

 The current **recommended version of ThingML is version 2.X.X**.
-Some tagged versions are available on the [Github release page](https://github.com/TelluIoT/ThingML/releases) but the latest version is distributed as:
+Tagged versions are available on the [Github release page](https://github.com/TelluIoT/ThingML/releases):

-* A standalone JAR which can be used from the command line: [http://thingml.org/dist/ThingML2CLI.jar](http://thingml.org/dist/ThingML2CLI.jar)
+* A standalone JAR which can be used from the command line: look for the most recent `*.jar` file on the releases page
-* An eclipse update site to install the ThingML IDE in eclipse: [http://thingml.org/dist/update2](http://thingml.org/dist/update2)
+* An eclipse update site to install the ThingML IDE in eclipse: look for the most revent `*.zip` on the releases page

 > **Version 1.X.X** is not maintained and should not be used (maintenance was stopped in Q3 2017).
 Version 2.X.X introduces a complete rewrite of the parser and editors based on XText.
 A few syntactical changes make the ThingML programs written for version 1 not compatible with version 2.
 There are also a few constructs which were evaluated in version 1 and were not re-implemented in version 2 (e.g. groups, streams, etc).